Sustainable Brands: 5 Simple Steps to Become One

 By creating this kind of engaging, appealing content that captures the cinematic codes of the younger generation, the brand is sending a strong message to millennials.

-In addition, to support its words, Levi’s uses influencer marketing with well-known personalities in the fields of cinema, football, and environmental activism.
-We can see Jaden Smith, Emma Chamberlain, Marcus Rashford, Xiye Bastida, and Melati Wijsen.
+In addition, Levi’s uses influencer marketing with well-known personalities in cinema, football, and environmental activism to support its words.
+Jaden Smith, Emma Chamberlain, Marcus Rashford, Xiye Bastida, and Melati Wijsen can be seen.

 2- Encouraging repair of household appliances, according to Darty